Timberfang/Timberfang/README.md

 ## Projects

-- [FurCard](https://github.com/Timberfang/FurCard) - My first "real" C# project.
-It's a small, *very* WIP program that creates a sort of "digital ID card" for furries with an optional image.
-It uses the Avalonia GUI framework and is meant to be portable.
-It's in very early stages, so don't expect much, but I'm learning as I go!
 - [PublishMarkdown](https://github.com/Timberfang/PublishMarkdown) - I write my stories in markdown using [Obsidian](https://obsidian.md/), and I wanted a simple way to extract the body text (not the frontmatter, footer, or headings) of a series of numbered files, concatenate them, and write a single, continuous story in a separate file.
 While it's tailored to my use case, maybe it can help someone else, too!
 - PowerShell scripts - I have a handful of scripts that I've created for various reasons.
 Most of these are in my [GitHub Gists](https://gist.github.com/Timberfang), and they aim to make my life a bit easier or just have fun.
 PowerShell is how I got my start in coding, so I still use it for simple tasks and automating stuff.